 Genesis and Objects of the Foundation

-The Foundation will be able to accept tax deductible donations.
-To qualify for this status, the Foundation must be a public fund established for charitable purposes, with the sole purpose of providing money for scholarships, bursaries or prizes.
+The Foundation is able to accept tax deductible donations.
+It is a public fund established for charitable purposes, with the sole purpose of providing money for scholarships, bursaries or prizes.

 The Foundation is planned to be self-funding in perpetuity.
 The aim is to set aside a sufficient corpus such that the interest on that amount would be enough to fund the annual scholarships.

 The Jan Pentland Scholarship is awarded on an annual basis.
 The recipient is announced at a dinner coinciding with the annual conference of the Financial Counselling Australia.
 This is usually held in May each year.

 Administrative support to the Foundation is provided by Financial Counselling Australia on a pro bono basis.
 Jan was on the Executive of FCA (then called the Australian Financial Counselling and Credit Reform Association), for over a decade, including ten years as chair.

 The trust deed for the Jan Pentland Foundation

 King & Wood Mallesons provided pro bono legal advice to the Foundation in its set up phase.
 Deloitte provided pro bono audit and accountancy services for 10 years.
 We are very grateful for the services of both organisations.

 Annual Report 2023